Chimplement/binject/README.md

 ## Features
 Binject allows the user to inject an existing elf binary with a binary payload, which will be executed at the start when executing the binary.
-After which it can jump back the original entry point of the executable.
+After which it can jump back the original entry point of the binary.

 Binject will automatically find a suitable code cave to write the payload into and edit the program headers accordingly.
 It won't touch the section headers so a simple `objdump` won't show the injected code.